 April Wine, currently one of Canada’s most celebrated acts, has until now remained a relatively unknown quantity in America.
-But that situation may begin to change in the months following stateside release of this LP, which has already topped charts north of the border.
+But that situation may begin to change in the months following stateside release of The Whole World’s Goin’ Crazy, which has already topped charts north of the border.

 While Goin’ Crazy features several lovely, harmonic ballads, the lion’s share of the tracks find April Wine putting the accent on energy.
 Unlike much of its “heavy rock” competition, however, this outfit rarely turns up the juice without good reason, and the power penchant almost never seems like a mask for a dearth of musical ideas or ability.